Participant Funding Guide

-- Indigenous group with a direct interest in the project, impact on claims or rights, and/or providing traditional knowledge.
+- Indigenous peoples of Canada and Indigenous organizations with a direct interest in the project, impact on claims or rights, and/or providing traditional knowledge.
 Such as First Nation, Metis, Inuit, or Tribal Council.

 - Individuals with a direct local interest in the project.
 Such as a landowner or land user, even if they operate a non-energy business.
 Landowners will be treated as an individual regardless of the number of people that comprise the ownership (e.g. family trust, co-owners).